 According to Harris, company holiday parties are an ideal way to talk with people within your own organization that you don’t interact with on a regular basis.
 Make your interactions brief and leave a positive impression with those for whom you might like to work or whose department you’d like to join.

 Be sure to keep up with your Facebook, LinkedIn, and Twitter contacts frequently during the holidays.
-“It’s the perfect time to build relationships and keep in touch,” says Harris.
+“It’s the perfect time to build relationships and keep in touch,” Harris says.

-“Every touch-point makes a difference, so network all you can during the holiday period and be open to changing jobs when fewer people are actively looking for that next great job,” says Harris.
+“Every touch-point makes a difference, so network all you can during the holiday period and be open to changing jobs when fewer people are actively looking for that next great job,” Harris says.

 Ready for a new year, new job?
 Check out Levo’s Jobs Board for exciting opportunities.